-Panel is a GFR of 60 ml/min/1.73 m2 below which PTH levels begin to rise in individuals with chronic kidney disease in the absence of PHPT.
+The value set by the Hyperparathyroidism Workshop Panel is a GFR of 60 ml/min/1.73 m below which it is thought that PTH levels begin to rise in individuals with chronic kidney disease in the absence of PHPT.
+However, recent work by Walker et al. has indicated that PTH levels are not higher among individuals whose creatinine clearance is 30-60 cc/min when compared to those with clearances greater than 60 cc/min (118)